AppDaemon/appdaemon/docs/APPGUIDE.rst

 from within apps in a different namespace.
 This is done by simply passing in the ``namespace`` parameter.
 E.g.:

 .. code:: python
-    ## from within a HASS app, and wanting to access the client Id of the MQTT Plugin
+    ## from within a HASS App, and wanting to access the client Id of the MQTT Plugin

     config = self.get_config(namespace = 'mqtt')
     self.log("The Mqtt Client ID is ".format(config["client_id"]))